 In 1947, C.S.
 Lewis popularized an argument against atheism, specifically, atheistic naturalism.
-This argument is known as the argument from reason.
+This argument is commonly known as the argument from reason.
 In this article, I will not comment on all the support for or criticisms of Lewis’ argument.
 Rather, by reframing his argument, I will demonstrate why it makes sense and why atheism needs God for its arguments to have any rational value.

 Without God, matter (generally, the substance/s of which material objects are composed) exists and moves without direction and purpose because nothing exists to give it direction and purpose.
 Due to this matter’s aimless nature (aimlessness in its existing and moving), it cannot give direction or purpose to that which it happens to create.